Fomus

 (FOMUS-FILE filename &key value ...)

-Four return values are returned: a list of PART
+Four return values are returned: a list of PART objects, a sorted list

-objects, a list of TIMESIG
+of NOTE, REST and MARK objects, a list of TIMESIG objects (and

-objects when implemented), and a list of keyword/argument pairs
+KEYSIG objects when implemented), and a list of keyword/argument pairs

-representing the keywords and values found in the INIT
+representing the keywords and values found in the INIT lines.
+The

 following example show how you can edit and resave data using these